I am The Finder of Impossible Things

-But the excitement of film and TV production beckoned, so she took a job with Kandoo Films as Production Manager for a new kind of TV documentary called “Play 16×9”, which was the first TV production to shoot entirely in high-definition to take advantage of the new flat-screen TV technology, using local crews worldwide.
+But the excitement of film and TV production beckoned, so she took a job with Kandoo Films as Production Manager for a new kind of TV documentary called “Play 16×9“, which was the first TV production to shoot entirely in high-definition to take advantage of the new flat-screen TV technology, using local crews worldwide.
 Julie was responsible for all logistical aspects of the documentary-style production on five shoots simultaneously, in five different countries.
-She arranged all camera rentals, domestic and international shipping, executive travel arrangements, domestic and international camera crew hires, managed production budgets, all production costs, as well as researched potential subject matter on unique sporting events worldwide, including elephant polo in Africa, goat-head soccer in Argentina (using soccer balls, although historically they used goat’s heads), wakeboarding in Hawaii and La Tomatina in Buñol, Spain.
+She arranged all camera rentals, domestic and international shipping, executive travel arrangements, domestic and international camera crew hires, managed production budgets, all production costs, as well as researched potential subject matter on unique sporting events worldwide, including elephant polo in Africa, goat-head soccer in Argentina (using soccer balls, although historically they used goat’s heads), wakeboarding in Hawaii, bog-snorkeling in Ireland and La Tomatina in Buñol, Spain.

 It was this guerilla-style research that spawned Julie’s ability for locating odd items and information.
 Realizing that she had developed a very unique and marketable skill, she took her talents to PRG Los Angeles, where she mastered the position of Senior Purchasing Manager and was given the official title that she holds to this day as The Finder of Impossible Things.
 She also discovered a capacity for extreme multi-tasking – mostly out of necessity – as PRG routinely worked on upwards of 30 different productions at the same time.